authzed/zed/README.md

 ### Relationships

-Once a Permissions System has a Schema that defines Relations for its Objects, it can be populated with Relationships -- think of them like unique rows in a database.
+Once a Permissions System has a Schema that defines Relations and Permissions for its Objects, it can be populated with Relationships -- think of them like unique rows in a database.
 Relationship updates always yield a new Zed Token, which can be optionally provided to improve performance on Permissions operations.

 ```sh